 Appointment

-The appointment of all members of the Faculty shall be made on the nomination of the President to the Board of Trustees and in accordance with the procedures for appointment that are stated in this section.
+The appointment of all members of the Centre College Faculty shall be made on the nomination of the President to the Board of Trustees and in accordance with the procedures for appointment stated in this section.

-As a fundamental policy, the College appoints the most qualified applicant for a post, regardless of race, national origin, political beliefs, creed, handicap or disability, age, sexual orientation or gender.
+As a fundamental policy, the College appoints the most qualified applicant for a post, regardless of race, color, religion, national or ethnic origin, sex, sexual orientation, gender identity or gender expression, age, disability, veteran’s status, citizenship status, or genetic information.
 The College is committed to equal employment opportunity for all persons.

 The ultimate purposes of the College's Faculty personnel policies are to provide Centre College with a Faculty of excellence and high achievement, and to ensure fairness, academic freedom, and appropriate professional security for each individual.
 All appointments, promotions, tenure, and salary decisions depend upon both the qualifications and performance of the individual and the College’s fiscal condition and long-term needs and priorities.
 All full-time members of the Faculty without continuous tenure are normally appointed for one-year terms.

-In evaluating a prospective appointee, the College shall consider carefully the following factors: potential for excellence in teaching and scholarship; integrity; the originality and significance of the candidate's research and creative work; the candidate's breadth and liberality of their mind; the probability of continued intellectual growth; insight into and dedication to the objectives of liberal education; flexibility in response to changing curricular needs; willingness to abide by the Statement of Community; and respect for the values derived from the College’s historic Judeo-Christian tradition.
+In evaluating a prospective appointee, the College shall consider carefully the following factors: potential for excellence in teaching, the originality and significance of the candidate's research and creative work (if applicable for their assignment), commitment to continued intellectual growth, dedication to the objectives of liberal arts education, flexibility in response to changing curricular needs, willingness to abide by the Statement of Community, and respect for the values of the College.

 Classification of Appointments

-Centre College normally makes appointments in two categories, based on their relation to tenure.
+Centre College normally makes appointments in two broad categories:

 1. Regular Appointments